-This is a rare condition which causes epilepsy in children.
-Since it was first reported in 1972 there have been over 50 cases reported worldwide.
-It is caused by an abnormality in chromosome number 20.
-Chromosomes are structures within each cell in the body which hold our genetic material.
-Each human being has 23 pairs of chromosomes.
-That is 46 in total.
+Ring Chromosome 20 (R20) is a rare condition and one that often causes epilepsy in children.
+It is due to an abnormality in chromosome number 20.
+Chromosomes are very important structures within each cell in the body, which hold our genetic material.
+Each human being has 23 pairs of chromosomes - 46 in total.

-When viewed down a microscope, chromosomes usually look fairly straight.
-In R20 a little piece of genetic material is missing from each end of one of the number 20 chromosomes and the ends fuse together to form a ring.
-This happens to the developing baby very early in pregnancy.
-It happens sporadically (by chance) and therefore does not affect more than one child in each family.
+When looked at down a microscope, chromosomes are usually fairly straight.
+In R20 a little piece of genetic material is missing from each end of one of the number 20 chromosomes, and the ends fuse or join together to form a ring.
+This happens very early in pregnancy.
+It happens sporadically (by chance) and therefore does not usually affect more than one child in the family.

-The first symptom of R20 is usually epilepsy and can start at any time from day one of life until 17 years.
-Patients may have mild learning difficulties before the start of epilepsy.
+The first symptom of R20 is usually epilepsy.
+This can start at any time from day one of life until 17 years.
+The person may have mild or moderate learning disabilities before the start of epilepsy.

-The start of epilepsy in R20 often comes before a decline in the person’s learning abilities and behaviour.
-Behaviour problems may be severe and can deteriorate to the extent that many children are referred to a child psychiatric service before the diagnosis is made.
+Epilepsy in R20 often starts before a decline in the person’s learning abilities and behaviour.
+Behaviour problems can be severe and get worse to the extent that many children will need to be referred to specialist services before the diagnosis is made.
 The behaviour problems can include poor concentration, being impulsive and having periods of irritability and screaming.

-A diagnosis is made by examining the child’s chromosomes under a microscope makes the diagnosis.
+A diagnosis is made by examining the child’s chromosomes under a microscope.
 This involves a blood test.

-The long-term prognosis of R20 is variable and depends on the person, the severity of the epilepsy and the associated learning and behavioural problems.
-More studies are needed to clarify the longer-term outlook for people with R20.
+The long-term outlook for people with R20 is variable and depends on the person, the severity of the epilepsy and the associated learning and behavioural problems.
+More research studies are needed to clarify the longer-term outlook for people with R20.